Izueh/cse392/hw3/README.md

     ```
     just run in the same machine as the server, it would connect through localhost.

-by default it will save files in difuse.local in the local directory, directory must exist prior to execution.
+by default it will save files in difuse.local in the local directory, directory must exist and be empty prior to execution.